Hillsborough Street: Susan G. Komen Race for the Cure

 The Komen NC Triangle Race for the Cure, hosted at Meredith College, raises funds and awareness for the fight against breast cancer, celebrates breast cancer survivorship, and honors those who have lost their battle with the disease.
 All net funds from the Komen Race for the Cure go to research, education, screening and treatment programs.

 9/11 Memorial Service

 On the tenth anniversary of September 11, 2001 NC State Chancellor Randy Woodson lead the campus and community in a memorial service at the Bell Tower honoring all those who perished in the events of 9/11.
 The service paid tribute to all NCSU alumni who have served in the military.
 To coincide with this event, the Hillsborough Street Community Service Corporation enlisted the help of over 35 NCSU student groups and organizations to decorate the store-fronts on Hillsborough Street with patriotic imagery.
 These groups volunteered their time to show their support for, and appreciation of, all the first responders and citizens who lost their lives on that day in 2001.
-They also thanked all the troops who have served and continue to serve the USA in the armed services.
+They also thanked all the troops who have served and continue to serve the US in the armed services.